AHPA 2024 Convention SPEAKERS

 Jon Logterman- Logterman Honey, WI

-Jon Logterman currently owns and operates Logterman Honey, a 1600 colony operation which produces and packages honey in Osseo, WI.
+Bio: Jon Logterman currently owns and operates Logterman Honey, a 1600 colony operation which produces and packages honey in Osseo, WI.
 He winters bees in south Mississippi and ships bees into California for almond pollination.
 Jon started beekeeping with 5 colonies in 2008 and in 2019 left his career as an industrial plant maintenance manager to run bees full-time.
 Jon serves on the AHPA board of directors and is the past president of The Wisconsin Honey Producers Association (WHPA).
 He has a BS degree in Broad Area Ag from UW River Falls.
+Jon and his wife Ingrid have 2 daughters Naomi and Bernice.

 Speaker - The Miksa Family History - 3:30pm Dec.
 5, 2024